Dekirai/MultiPresence/README.md

 </details>

 The presences are always expected to work on the latest version of the game.
-Games on lower versions will never be supported.
+Games on lower versions will never be supported on purpose.
 They will always use the latest version from their game store.
 If a game receives a patch, I'll do my best to update it as soon as possible.

 ---